jgorman/rails_ubuntu/README.md

 node.default['rails_ubuntu']['apt_install'] += ' sqlite3'
 ```

+## `tune` - Tune OS limits ##

-This recipe will update the number of open files allowed,
+Update the number of open files allowed, which takes effect
-which takes effect on the next server reboot.
+on the next server reboot.
+Set `nofile = 0` to disable this.

+Update the number of files that can be watched for changes.
-Set `open_files = 0` to disable this.
+Set `inotify = 0` to disable this.

 ## `bash_aliases` - Add bash aliases to the root and deploy users ##